Dealin' with Gallstones: How I Handled It and Some Tips

 Author Bio –

 Pamela’s mission?
-Keep folks in the loop about gallbladder problems and other health stuff.
+Keep folks in the loop about gallbladder problems and other challenges.
 Living your best life?
 She’s all in for that too.